-The trendy and rejuvenated neighborhood of Bacalan welcomes in spring 2020 the Bassin des Lumières, the world's largest digital art center which will be housed in the former WWII submarine base.
+The trendy and rejuvenated neighborhood of Bacalan welcomes this April the Bassin des Lumières, the world's largest digital art center which will be housed in the former WWII submarine base.
 It will also neighbor the Cité du Vin and the new Musée Mer Marine, all a 15mn tram ride from the city’s central Place de la Comédie.
 2 to 2 1/2 hours from Paris by TGV high speed train

 Next year In July the town of Brest will also welcome the International maritime festival, Brest 2020.
 Every four years, participants can sail on old rigs during the day and watch fireworks over the harbor each night over the course of a week next July.

 The region of Brittany is well-known for its Celtic heritage and in August of 2020, 700, 000 visitors are expected to attend the 50th edition of the Festival Interceltique de Lorient to witness and listen to the spectacular music.
 Lorient is a 3hour ride by TGV from Paris.

 Western Loire – In addition to celebrating its 20th year as World Heritage Site--part of the Loire Valley 170-mile span, the 12th century Royal Fontevraud Abbey near Chinon and Saumur, will welcome in May 900 modern art works of the Martine and Léon Cligman private collection.
 These 19th and 20th works will include paintings by Toulouse-Lautrec, Corot, Degas, Delacroix and Soutine, and sculptures by Rodin and Germaine Richier which will be displayed in the Fannerie, the former stables of the mother abbesses.

 Lille, Northern France